Photo at top: Old Forge resident Beth Pashley at Cascade Mountain in 2021. Photo provided by Beth Pashley.

 Believe it or not, Spooky Season is upon us, which means fall foliage in the Adirondacks is past peak with many of those vibrant leaves now crunching under the feet of those who enjoy hiking during the gorgeous, yet fleeting of seasons.
-One such hiking enthusiast, Old Forge native, Beth Pashley, has embarked on several hikes and walkabouts in the Adirondack region this fall, capturing this year’s spectacular fall color in various stages throughout the month of October.
+One such hiking enthusiast, Old Forge resident, Beth Pashley, has embarked on several hikes and walkabouts in the Adirondack region this fall, capturing this year’s spectacular fall color in various stages throughout the month of October.

 The Adirondack Almanack featured Pashley a few times previously, documenting her hiking progress over the last several months, and sharing her serene, eye-catching photographs.
 In this piece, Pashley shares a roundup of photographs depicting walkabouts and hikes from this month and clues us in on goals she has set to keep motivated while closing out one of her most successful and eventful hiking years to date.

 In 2021, Pashley participated in the American Heart Association’s 100 Miles in January Challenge, and although she did not meet the requirements of the challenge, she came awfully close with a total of 90 miles.
 A resilient spirit at heart, Pashley said a hiking friend of hers presented her with an intriguing new challenge; hiking 1,000 miles in 2022.
 Pashley’s initial reaction was that the challenge may be a bit of a stretch, but still remained a possibility.